 The 12 Apostles were not experts in any way.
 Nor were they chosen because of their lofty status in society.
 Their selection was meant to represent a broad spectrum of humanity, but in the form of ordinary human beings.
 G. K. Chesterton, in his inimitable style, emphasizes this point in an essay he calls “The Twelve Men” (from his book Tremendous Trifles, 1909): “When it [a civilization] wants a library catalogued, or the solar system discovered, or any trifle of that kind it uses up its specialists.
 But when it wishes anything done which is really serious, it collects twelve of the ordinary men standing round.
 The same thing was done, if I remember right, by the Founder of Christianity.”

-Dr. Donald DeMarco is Professor Emeritus at St. Jerome’s University in Ontario, Canada, and Adjunct Professor at Holy Apostles College & Seminary in Cromwell, CT.
+Dr. Donald DeMarco is Professor Emeritus at St. Jerome’s University and Adjunct Professor at Holy Apostles College & Seminary.
 He is a regular columnist for the St. Austin Review.
-His latest three books are How to Navigate Through Life, Apostles of the Culture of Life, and soon-to-be published A Moral Compass for a World in Confusion.
+He is the author of 37 books.
+His latest five books, all available through Amazon, include How To Navigate through Life; Apostles of the Culture of Life; Reflections on the Covid-10 Pandemic: A Search for Understanding; The War Against Civility, and A Moral Compass for a World in Confusion.